 If you have not submitted coursework within these 7 days, a mark of zero will be recorded.

 - if you have an extension, the late penalties do not apply and you will be given a mark of 0 if you submit after the extended submission deadline.

 If you are submitting coursework electronically, the last version that has been submitted by the deadline will be the one that is marked (late submission will only be accepted if no submission in time has been made).

-Note that the following courses do not allow late submissions and any late work will score zero marks:
+Please note that the following courses do not have extensions applicable or allow late submissions, and any late work will score zero marks:

 Requesting an Extension